CTCMS-UQ/CTCMS-UQ.github.io/_posts/2021-03-22-intermediate_linux.md

 consumption.
 Even though most clusters will not have a graphical system monitor, they will usually have a command-line program called `top`, which provides similar functionality and will list active PIDs.
-The second, programmatic, way to get a process's PID is to use the command `pidof <name>` or `pgrep <pattern>` to search for processes by name, potentially including wildcard patterns. `pidof` searching for processes which exactly match the supplied string, while `pgrep` will search for partial matches (with similar syntax to regular `grep`) as well as other criteria like user ID.
+The second, programmatic, way to get a process's PID is to use the command `pidof <name>` or `pgrep <pattern>` to search for processes by name. `pidof` searching for processes which exactly match the supplied string, while `pgrep` will search for partial matches (with similar syntax to regular `grep`) and can be used with other criteria like user ID.

 Finally, many debugging and profiling programs can attach to a running process via its PID.
 For example, it's possible to use `GDB` (the GNU debugger) to start debugging an already running process via the